-- Instructor and TA do not use email as primary communication tool. - It will be your responsibility to regularly read the Announcements on NYUClasses. - We don't need a laptop for the class, please keep them closed !!!!! - Please interact, ask questions, clarifications, input to instructor and TA. - Cell phones ...., you surely know.
+- Instructor and TA do not use email as primary communication tool. - It will be your responsibility to regularly read the Announcements on NYUClasses. - We don't need a laptop for the class, please keep them closed !!!!! - Please interact, ask questions, clarifications, input to instructor and TA. - No need for cell phones, you surely know.